The Couch to

 to an obvious walking one.

 Based on Josh Clark's famous Couch to 5K plan, Get Running lets you run at your own pace.
 It alternates walking and running for the first six weeks, to ease you into running without leaving you exhausted.
-Get Running figures everything out for you — the best days to run, how long to run for, and when to take a day off!
+The only 5K training app to be partners with MyFitnessPal for seamless integratio.!

 App for Android